The single most important innovation in micro-irrigation in the past 2,000 years.

 It disappeared from this historical record and the idea resurfaced around 1860 in Germany.

-Since then, it has had mixed success with farmers, and only a few major innovations by countries like Australia, Israel and the United States up until the 1960s, and hardly any innovation ever since.
-Even so, it is generally considered as the best irrigation method available to farmers today.
-That is, when it works.
+Since then, it has had mixed success with farmers, and only a few major innovations by countries like Australia, Israel and the United States up until the 1960s, and hardly any innovation since then.

 Evolve past the Neolithic™